August 20, 2015

 According to Lois Pigford, author of The Successful Interview & Beyond, just one well placed phone call can make the crucial difference in the days following a job interview.
 The challenge lies in striking just the right balance between “enthusiastic go-getter” and “over eager beaver.”
 Here are some tips on how—and how NOT—to pull off a winning post-interview follow-up call.

-DO wait at least 2-3 days to place the call.
+DO wait at least two to three days to place the call.

 Most hotel and restaurant hiring managers are coping with substantial workloads, and it usually takes them a few days to gather their thoughts after meeting with an applicant.
 If you place your follow-up call too soon after an interview, the hiring manager is unlikely to have any significant news for you.
 An interval of a few days is long enough so that they will have had time to get organized, while the interview remains fresh in their minds.